 By Owolabi Abiola/First Zeal Media

-Ghana’s Ministry of Youth and Sports has responded to FIFA’s threat to ban the country from all international football related activities if a court case initiated the government to liquidate the assets of the GFA is not dropped 27 th August.
+Ghana’s Ministry of Youth and Sports has responded to FIFA’s threat to ban the country from all international football related activities if a court case initiated by the government to liquidate the assets of the GFA is not dropped by 27 th August.

-In a two-page Press Release issued and signed the Sports Minister, Isaac Asiamah, Ghana has asked the world football governing body for further engagements “to explore a mutually acceptable route to achieving our common goal.”
+In a two-page Press Release issued and signed by the Sports Minister, Isaac Asiamah, Ghana has asked the world football governing body for further engagements “to explore a mutually acceptable route to achieving our common goal.”

 The Sports Ministry’s responds also highlights the fact that the government of Ghana is not interested in interfering in the running of football, however, it is responsible to ensure that corrupt practices are not condoned.

-“The GFA is registered as a company limited guarantee under the laws of Ghana.
+“The GFA is registered as a company limited by guarantee under the laws of Ghana.
 The laws of Ghana prohibit the existence of a company which operates for illegal purposes”, a portion of the statement said.